chai2010/greentreesnakes/nodes.rst

 .. class:: Expr(value)

-   When an expression, such as a function call, appears as a statement by itself, with its return value not used or stored, it is wrapped in this container.
+   When an expression, such as a function call, appears as a statement by itself (an :ref:`expression statement <python:exprstmts>`), with its return value not used or stored, it is wrapped in this container.
    ``value`` holds one of the other nodes in this section, or a literal, a :class:`Name`, a :class:`Lambda`, or a :class:`Yield` or :class:`YieldFrom`